pimlie/ubuntu-mainline-kernel.sh/README.md

 Either run this script with sudo or configure the path to sudo within the script to sudo automatically

+## Building kernels locally *(EXPERIMENTAL)*

+> :warning: YMMV, this is experimental support.
+Don't build kernel's if you don't know what you are doing

+> :warning: If the build fails, please debug yourself and create a PR with fixes if needed.
+Also if you don't know how to debug the build failure, then you probably shouldn't be building your own kernels!

+> :information_schema: There are no plans to add full fledged support for building kernels.
+This functionality might stay experimental for a long time

+The mainline kernel ppa only supports the latest Ubuntu release.
+But newer Ubuntu releases could use newer library versions then the current LTS releases (f.e. both libssl or glibc version issues have existed in the past).
+Which means that you won't be able to (fully) install the newer kernel anymore.

+When that happens you could try to build your own kernel releases by using the `--build VERSION` argument (f.e. `-b 6.7.0`).

+Kernel building support is provided by [TuxInvader/focal-mainline-builder](https://github.com/TuxInvader/focal-mainline-builder) so requires:

+- git & docker
+- quite a bit of free disk space (~3GB to checkout the kernel source, maybe ~10GB or more during build)
+- can take quite a while depending on how fast your computer is

 ## Example output